-■ Article II: Higher Education Affairs Committee Membership
+Article II: Higher Education Affairs Committee Membership

 Membership in the Higher Education Affairs Committee is open to all active NSEA Higher Ed members.
-Individuals may join the HEAC by contacting their NSEA Organizational Specialist for Higher Education, an officer of the HEAC, a member of the Executive Committee, or a member of the NSEA Board of Directors.
+Individu-2024-25 NSEA Bylaws & Resolutions Page 39 als may join the HEAC by contacting their NSEA Organizational Specialist for Higher Education, an officer of the HEAC, a member of the Executive Committee, or a member of the NSEA Board of Directors.

-■ Article III: Executive Committee
+Article III: Executive Committee